PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 This software has been compiled with Java SE 1.8 and it should work with recent versions.
 You can download Java from the following website: https://www.java.com/en/download

 The IXA Pipes tokenization module is needed as well.
 We used version 1.1.1 for this work and latest versions should work as well.
-IXA pipes is licensed under the Apache License 2.0.
+IXA Pipes is licensed under the Apache License 2.0.
 You can download it from the following website: http://ixa2.si.ehu.es/ixa-pipes/

 Apache Commons IO is also necessary to execute the crawler.
 We used version 2.6 for this work.
 Apache Commons IO is licensed under the Apache License 2.0.
 You can download it from the following website: http://commons.apache.org/proper/commons-io/